About Garfield County 4-H

 Any person, regardless of race, color, religion, gender, national origin, ancestry, marital status, family status, sexual orientation, or disability may enroll as a 4-H member.

-Youth who are five through seven years of age on or before December 31, may enroll in the 4-H Cloverbud project.
-Youth who are eight years of age and have not reached their nineteenth birthday on or before December 31, may enroll in 4-H clubs and groups.
+Youth who are 5-7 years old on or before December 31, may enroll in the 4-H Cloverbud project.
+Youth who are at least 8 years old and have not reached their 19th birthday on or before December 31, may enroll in 4-H clubs and groups.

-Garfield County has a $35 new member registration fee per year.
+Garfield County has a $35 new member registration fee for the year.
 Financial assistance is available on a needs basis.
 Please contact us for more information on financial assistance.

 Volunteer